-In order to evaluate management's decision on whether or not to reassess the project plan, we discussed with the management regarding the recent status of ongoing projects and made inquiries to the relevant business units and the Quality Management Division (responsible for project monitoring).
-In order to evaluate management's decision on whether or not to reassess the estimated total cost, we inspected the documents including the materials comparing the budget of the estimated total cost with the actual cost incurred, the minutes and materials of the Board of Directors' meetings and Senior Management Committee meetings and the materials for project management prepared by the Quality Management Division, as well as made inquiries to management. • In order to evaluate the reliability of estimated total cost, we performed the procedures including: - selected samples of completed projects during the current fiscal year exceeding certain threshold amount and compared the estimated total cost with the actual total costs incurred. - selected samples of in-progress projects during the current fiscal year from a quantitative and qualitative point of view and compared the estimated total cost with the actual total costs incurred, made a time-series analysis of actual total costs incurred and made comparative analysis between the progress of the project during the period and the development of the costs.
+In order to evaluate management's decision on whether or not to reassess the estimated total cost, we selected and tested the projects exceeding certain threshold amounts and the projects with unusual costs being incurred and indications of declining profitability which were extracted by using Project Progress Anomaly Detector (the tool analyzes unusual progress in projects for which revenue is recognized according to progress over time based on percentage-of- completion forecasts, as well as analyzes declining profitability and unusual timing of cost incurrence).
+For such significant projects, we inspected materials comparing monthly estimated costs in the project plan to the actual costs incurred, the minutes of the Board of Directors' meetings and Senior Management Committee meetings and the materials for project management prepared by the Quality Management Division, as well as made inquiries to officers responsible for quality management. • In order to evaluate the reasonableness of estimated total cost, we performed the procedures including: We selected projects completed during the current fiscal year exceeding certain threshold amounts, compared the estimated total cost to the actual total costs incurred, and analyzed the causes of any significant differences. - We selected projects in progress as of the end of the current fiscal year exceeding certain threshold amounts and having a specific nature, compared the estimated total cost to the actual costs incurred, performed a trend analysis of the actual costs incurred on a monthly basis, conducted a comparative analysis between the progress of the project for a given period and the progress of costs, and analyzed the causes of any significant differences.